Amazon ECS task definition parameters - Amazon Elastic Container Service

 When running tasks that use the host network mode, do not run containers using the root user (UID 0) for better security.
 As a security best practice, always use a non-root user.

 For the Amazon EC2 launch types, if the network mode is awsvpc, the task is allocated an elastic network interface, and you must specify a NetworkConfiguration when you create a service or run a task with the task definition.
-For more information, see Task networking for tasks on Amazon EC2 instances.
+For more information, see Amazon ECS task networking options for the EC2 launch type.

 If the network mode is default, the task uses Docker's built-in virtual network on Windows, which runs inside each Amazon EC2 instance that hosts the task.
 The built-in virtual network on Windows uses the nat Docker network driver.